pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-member-add.md

 # teams channel member add

-Adds a specified member in the specified Microsoft Teams private team channel
+Adds a specified member in the specified Microsoft Teams private or shared team channel

 ## Usage